 What can bowlers control?

 1. Where to play the lane

-If you have a clear mind, stay positive and enjoy the moment, when you struggle, you’ll have a better perspective on the situation.
+If you have a clear mind, stay positive, and enjoy the moment, you’ll have a better perspective on the situation when you struggle.
 Pohl recommends this as a reminder: “Treat yourself as if you are your own doubles partner.”